-As we cover in our guide to sales promotion, you have 3 main ways to drive short-term sales.
+As per our sales promotion guide, you have 3 main ways to drive short-term sales.

-After visibility, you can support your sales team with information and education materials, giveaways and presentations.
-These are obviously less visible to the general public than well, the visibility items we mentioned above.
-But, you can guarantee sales teams were presenting to buyers four to six months ago to get those displays and those banners in place today.
+Next, there’s sales team support.
+For example information and education materials.
+Giveaways and presentations.
+These can be less visible to the public than well, the visibility items we mentioned above.
+But, you can guarantee sales teams were presenting to buyers 4 to 6 months ago to get those displays and banners in place today.

-But, what we want to focus on this week is price discounts.
-Because, let’s face it, as customers, we all love a good bargain.
-We all get a nice little endorphin rush, when we think we’ve got something cheaper than it’s meant to be.
-But does the same apply, when it’s your brand, or your store that’s running the price discount?
+Lastly, and our our this week, is price discounts.
+Because, let’s face it, customers love a good bargain.
+We all get a nice endorphin rush, when we think we’ve got something cheaper than it’s meant to be.
+But what’s the impact, when it’s your brand, or your store offering the price discount?

-Price discounts can be a divisive topic in businesses.
-People who work in sales or account management generally love them.
-When your target is to hit a sales number, temporarily lowering the price to shift more units just makes sense, doesn’t it?
+Price discounts divide opinions.
+Sales or account management teams generally love them.
+When your target is to hit a sales number, lowering the price to shift more units just makes sense, doesn’t it?

 It’s nice and simple to explain.

 Everyone gets it.